 - 1. Very good introduction to the wide circle of ideas surrounding the Poisson process. - 2.
 We'll cover reversibility briefly in the lectures, but this shows just how powerful the technique is. - 3.
-The book to read if you decide you need to know more about (mathematical) inequality. - 4.
-A book full of what ought to be true; hence good for stimulating research problems and also for ways of computing heuristic answers. - 5.
-An accessible introduction to Brownian motion and stochastic calculus, which we do not cover at all. - 6.
+We'll also talk briefly about the beautiful concept of coupling for Markov chains; this book gives a very nice introduction. - 4.
+The book to read if you decide you need to know more about (mathematical) inequality. - 5.
+A book full of what ought to be true; hence good for stimulating research problems and also for ways of computing heuristic answers. - 6.
+An accessible introduction to Brownian motion and stochastic calculus, which we do not cover at all. - 7.
 Discusses a range of techniques used to handle probability in geometric contexts.